Chart Color Schemes

 Calwell is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Calwell's dwelling structures, as reported at the latest Census, 86.8% were houses while 13.2% were other dwellings such as semi-detached homes and apartments.
-This compares to the Australian Capital Territory's figures of 79.6% houses and 20.4% other dwellings.
-Home ownership in Calwell was at 30.2%, similar to the ACT's level, with mortgaged dwellings at 54.6% and rented ones at 15.2%.
-The median monthly mortgage repayment for Calwell was $2,000, matching the ACT average, whereas median weekly rent stood at $448 compared to the ACT's $2,000 and $425 respectively.
-Nationally, Calwell's mortgage repayments were higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+In Calwell, as per the latest Census, 86.8% of dwellings were houses, with the remaining 13.2% being semi-detached, apartments, or other types.
+In comparison, Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
+Home ownership in Calwell was 30.2%, similar to the ACT's rate, with mortgaged dwellings at 54.6% and rented ones at 15.2%.
+The median monthly mortgage repayment was $2,000, aligning with the ACT average.
+The median weekly rent was $448, compared to the ACT's $425.
+Nationally, Calwell's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing